xBFreEnergy/xBFreEnergy.github.io/docs/getting-started/installation.md

 === "conda environment"

     !!!
 Info "Important"
         Make sure to have conda installed in your computer.
-Check the third tab "Miniconda installation" for more info.

     === "`*.yml file`"
         Installing **xBFreE** using a requierement yml file.